bcsurf2822/trello-2.5/README.md

 # Trello 2.5

-Trello 2.5 is an enhanced clone of the popular Trello platform, rebuilt from the ground up as an update to my original Trello 2 project, which was developed during my time at Parsity.
+Trello 2.5 is a clone of the popular Trello platform, rebuilt from the ground up as an update to my original Trello 2 project, which was developed during my time at Parsity.
 This updated version was built using Next.js' full-stack capabilities, integrates Google OAuth via NextAuth, includes a guest login option, leverages TanStack Query for efficient server state management, features a cleaner, more modern UI/UX, and uses MongoDB Atlas to securely store and manage data.

 The original Trello 2 project was built using legacy Redux, Create React App, and had a JWT-based authentication strategy.
 Feel Free to view that project [here](https://github.com/bcsurf2822/ParsityTrello).